-In March, American pharmaceutical company Elevar Therapeutics announced its intention to transfer the rights and obligations of the cancer drug Apealea to a third party.
-Vivesto has had a global strategic partnership with Elevar since 2020 and so far Apealea has been market-launched in Germany by Elevar’s partner Inceptua.
-Although there are ongoing pre-launch activities in other markets, such as the UK, our view is that the launch and sales in Europe have developed significantly slower than expected.
-We therefore see Elevar’s announcement as a potential opportunity where we could find a more suitable partner to drive sales and the continued development of Apealea.
-We are now working intensively with Elevar to explore all the possibilities that this new situation may present.
-In parallel, we are also working to find a partner for Apealea in China, which we see as an important and prioritized market.
+As we announced earlier this year, American pharmaceutical company Elevar Therapeutics announced its intention to transfer the rights and obligations of the cancer drug Apealea to a third party.
+Vivesto has had a global strategic partnership with Elevar since 2020 and so far, Apealea has been market-launched in Germany by Elevar’s partner Inceptua.
+Development and sales in Europe have gone slower than expected, so we see this as an opportunity to find a more suitable partner.
+Vivesto is looking for a new partner, either on a regional or global basis, to take on Apealea’s future sales and development.

 Erik Kinnman, CEO of Vivesto